 \subsection{The topology}

-The idea for defining a topology on $\Astab(\cC)$ is to describe how $(\bP^1,\infty,dz)$ degenerates in a space of ``infinitely marked'' multiscale lines.
-To make this rigorous, we construct a moduli space $\mscbar_n$ of stable $n$-marked multiscale lines up to a notion of \emph{complex projective isomorphism}, inspired by \cite{BCGGM}.
-We prove that $\mscbar_n$ is a smooth and proper complex variety which is a simple normal crossings compactification of $\bC^n/\bC$ (\Cref{T:spaceconstruction}).
+The idea for defining a topology on $\Astab(\cC)$ is to describe how $(\bP^1,\infty,dz)$ degenerates in a space of ``infinitely marked'' multi-scale lines.
+To make this rigorous, we construct a moduli space $\mscbar_n$ of stable $n$-marked multi-scale lines up to a notion of \emph{complex projective isomorphism}, inspired by \cite{BCGGM}.
+We prove as \Cref{T:spaceconstruction} that $\mscbar_n$ is a smooth and proper complex variety which is a simple normal crossings compactification of $\bC^n/\bC$.

-The real oriented blowup $\rmscbar_n$ of $\mscbar_n$ along its boundary divisor has an interpretation as a moduli space of stable $n$-marked multiscale lines up to a stricter notion of equivalence, called \emph{real oriented isomorphism}.
+The real oriented blowup $\rmscbar_n$ of $\mscbar_n$ along the simple normal crossings boundary divisor obtained as the complement of $\bC^n/\bC \hookrightarrow \cA_n$ has an interpretation as a moduli space of stable $n$-marked multi-scale lines up to a stricter notion of equivalence, called \emph{real oriented isomorphism}.
 As we will see, the manifold with corners $\rmscbar_n$ plays a role in our theory analogous to the vector space $\Hom(\Lambda,\bC)$.